An elegant, fairly vigorous, branching cultivar. Leaves with a very long central lobe.

 • Foliage stage: juvenile

-• Species origin: China, Indochina, Indian subcontinent
+• Origin: China, Indochina, Indian subcontinent

-• Cultivar origin: found in Nepal at an altitude of over 2,600 meters, in 1975.
+• Origin of cultivar: found in Nepal at an altitude of over 2,600 metres in 1975.

-Description of Hedera nepalensis 'Suzanne
+Description of Hedera nepalensis ‘Suzanne’

 • Growth habit: spreading